-Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
-Demolition must not result in the loss of any of the following: (a) buildings or works that contribute to the historic cultural heritage significance of the precinct; (b) fabric or landscape elements, including plants, trees, fences, paths, outbuildings and other items, that contribute to the historic cultural heritage significance of the precinct;

-unless all of the following apply; there are, environmental, social, economic or safety reasons of greater value to the community than the historic cultural heritage values of the place; (ii) there are no prudent or feasible alternatives; (iii) opportunity is created for a replacement building that will be more complementary to the heritage values of the precinct.
+A1 P1 No Acceptable Solution.
+Demolition must not result in the loss of an the following: (a) ngs or works that contribute to the ic cultural heritage significance of the ct; (b) plants, and ot or landscape elements, including , trees, fences, paths, outbuildings ther items, that contribute to the ic cultural heritage significance of the ct; unles s all of the following apply; € \ } there are, environmental, social, economic or safety reasons of greater value to the community than the historic cultural heritage values of the blace; there are no prudent or feasible alternatives; r replacement building that will be more complementary to the heritage values of the precinct.